-The faculty board ensures that proper notice is given of these regulations, the rules and regulations adopted by the board of examiners, and any changes to these documents, by, for example, placing such notice on the faculty website.
-Any interested party may obtain a copy of the documents referred to in the first paragraph from the faculty office.
+- 1. The faculty board ensures that proper notice is given of these regulations, the rules and regulations adopted by the Board of Examiners, and any changes to these documents, by, for example, placing such notice on the faculty website. - 2.
+Any interested party may obtain a copy of the documents referred to in Article 8.1.1 from the faculty office.

-Article 8.2a Evaluation
+Article 8.3 Evaluation